Configuration

 }

-You can always view the full schema of the telemetry data and see how it is collected on GitHub.
+You can always view the current schema of the telemetry data and see how it’s collected on GitHub.

 How to Disable Telemetry